 MILK/EGGS: unsweetened almond milk, pasture-raised eggs

-FRIDGE: Hope hummus, Primal Kitchen dressings, coconut aminos (soy sauce alternative), Topo Chico (Bridge loves the lime.
-He says it tastes like Sprite)
+FRIDGE: Hope hummus, Primal Kitchen dressings, coconut aminos (soy sauce alternative), a sparkling water (Bridge has one most nights)

 FROZEN: spinach/greens for smoothies, peaches/berries/bananas for smoothies, Birch Benders paleo waffles, Base Culture gluten-free bread, bone broth